Envirnmntl Sci & Policy (ESP)

 ESP 2305 Foundations of Environmental Policy (4)

 Provides students with an introduction to domestic (US and New Hampshire) and global environmental history, issues, policies, and politics.
 Students learn the processes by which environmental policy is created and become familiar with common policy tools for addressing environmental issues and conflict.
 Explores interdisciplinary linkages between economical and environmental policies and examines the role of science and society in policy-making.
-Springs.
+Falls, Springs.
 (WRCO)

 ESP 3000 Environmental Field Studies (3)